After Soft Tissue Grafts

 You will have a schedule provided by us on how to take your medications.
 This is an important part of your recovery process.
 Take medications with a full glass of water at room temperature.
 For most medications, it is preferable to have food before taking.
 Let us know if any of the medications disagree with you in any way.

-If you had sedation or your procedure, the IV site could become sore.
+If you had sedation during your procedure, the IV site could become sore.
 Warm, moist heat applied to the injection area can help.
 If you have other problems or the condition worsens, please let us know so we can help.

 Be sure to take any prescribed antibiotics as directed.
 Do not take any medication if you are allergis or have been instructed by your doctor not to take it.
 If you are childbearing age and are on birth control pills, know that antibiotics may interfere with their effectiveness.
 Please take additional birth control precautions if this is the case.

 Good oral hygiene is essential to good healing.
 The night of surgery, use the prescribed mouth rinse before bedtime.
 The day after surgery, the rinse should be used twice a day, after breakfast and before bed.
-Be sure to rings for at least 30 seconds then expectorate.
+Be sure to rinse for at least 30 seconds then expectorate.
 Warm salt water rinses (teaspoon of salt in a cup of warm water) can be used 4-5 times a day best after meals.
 This usually speeds up the healing and provides a comfortable feeling to your tissues.
 Brushing your teeth and the healing caps is not a problem with an ultra soft hand toothbrush.
 Be gentle with brushing the surgical areas.
 Do not use your electric toothbrush until healing has progressed enough and you are advised at our office to do so.

-Swelling and Bruising is common but comes with varying degrees depending on your procedure and postoperative care.
+Swelling and bruising is common but comes with varying degrees depending on your procedure and postoperative care.
 The use of ice packs (on the day of surgery) will help diminish the swelling you would otherwise experience in the next 48-72 hours.
 Applying ice for 15-20 minutes followed by resting the same amount of time works very well.
 If you have 2 surgical sites alternate between them.
 Bruising may occur and is not unusual.

 Drink plenty of fluids.
 Start with clear fluids and advance as you can tolerate them.
 Products like Gatorade, Boost and Ensure are good for most patients.
 Advance promptly to food that is warm not hot.
 Stay away from spicy foods.
 Also avoid sharp and crunchy foods like tacos, chips and nuts.
 Having food frequently and good nutrition after surgery will help your healing process.